 Developing high-quality ILSs will help maximise your chances of achieving good grades while you are studying at Queen Mary, but it is important to realise that these are life-long skills which will be of great value throughout your entire career.
-Spend time cultivating these skills now and it will pay off in the short and long term.
+Spend time understanding and acquiring these skills now and it will pay off in the short and long term.

 After completing this module you will have a good understanding of:

 - why, when looking for information for your studies, it is a mistake to rely solely on Google and Wikipedia

 - where you can go online to find reliable information

 - some methods you can use to evaluate the information you find, and an understanding and increased awareness of the issues surrounding plagiarism

 - some of the main referencing styles used in academic writing

-- how you can use freely available software to efficiently manage your library of references and get the most from them
+- how you can use freely available software to efficiently manage your library of references and help you to prepare a perfect bibliography

 You may well come across some terminology when working through this module which is only vaguely familiar or perhaps even completely new to you: 'abstracts', 'citation', 'grey literature', 'periodical' and 'peer review', for example, sound rather obscure, but they are all commonly used in academic research and writing.

-Learning the meaning of these and other terms will help you produce good quality coursework and essays, but it doesn't have to be hard work.
-It can be fun: to get started, why not try our Word Game before moving on to begin the module itself.
+Learning the meaning of these and other terms will help you produce good quality coursework and essays, make sure you have a look at our glossary further down on this page